-The two-term Rhode Island governor made his fortune selling textiles to both armies during the Civil War and spared no expense in building his home completed in 1863.
-The ceilings, floors and walls of this immaculate Renaissance Revival mansion are works of art as well as a time capsule.
+The two-term Rhode Island governor made his fortune selling textiles to both armies during the Civil War and spared no expense in building this home, which was completed in 1863.
+The ceilings, floors, and walls of this immaculate Renaissance Revival mansion are works of art as well as a time capsule.
 The house still has most of its original decor and furnishings, including neoclassical chandeliers cast in bronze.
 It has been called the only intact example of 19th-century Victorian high-style architecture in Providence.